THE LACEMAKERS OF CALAIS

-Published by the Australian Society of the Lacemakers of Calais to celebrate the 150th anniversary of the lacemakers’ arrival in Australia and as a definitive record of the story of the lace workers from Calais, born in the Midlands, trapped between the poorhouses of England and the French Revolution, who appealed to the British Government for assistance to emigrate to the colonies of Australia in 1848.
+Published by the Australian Society of the Lacemakers of Calais Inc. to celebrate the 150th anniversary of the lacemakers’ arrival in Australia and as a definitive record of the story of the lace workers from Calais, born in the Midlands, trapped between the poorhouses of England and the French Revolution, who appealed to the British Government for assistance to emigrate to the colonies of Australia in 1848.

 Australian Society of the Lacemakers of Calais Inc.

 Various editors ISSN 0815-3442

 The journal has now ceased publication but was issued quarterly with membership.
-The journal has been published since the Society’s inception in 1982 until the end of 2018 and contains a wealth of material about individual lacemakers, the history surrounding their occupation, their lives in Nottingham and Calais, the reasons for their emigration to start new lives in Australia, related materials and research guides.
+It was published from the Society’s inception in 1982 until the end of 2018 and contains a wealth of material about individual lacemakers, the history surrounding their occupation, their lives in Nottingham and Calais, the reasons for their emigration to start new lives in Australia, related materials and research guides.

-All of the published issues from 001 (October 1982) to 133 (November 2016) inclusive have been digitised and are available to read and download at no cost on this website.
+All of the published issues from 001 (October 1982) to 141 (November 2018) have been digitised and are available to read and download at no cost on this website.

 Hard copies of some back issues are available from the Society at modest cost.

 While not an index the Lander Directory is an excellent and searchable summary of the main stories contained within most of the issues of Tulle.